Yardbarker

 • Free trial currently unavailable

 Sling TV is a big favorite for budget-conscious streamers, and it can be a good choice for Wildcard Weekend if you live in the right place or have a good over-the-air antenna.
-Sling Orange & Blue costs $55 a month, and if you live in the right market, it will include not only ESPN but also ABC, Fox and NBC.
+Sling Orange & Blue, depending on your market, will include not only ESPN but also ABC, Fox and NBC.
 Alternatively, you can go with Sling Orange for ESPN, ESPN2, ESPN3 and 29 other channels, then watch the rest of the action over the air.

 All in all, you can put together a nice sports package with Sling TV.
-By adding Sports Extra to Sling Orange and Blue for $15 a month, you can get a wide range of national and international coverage on not only the ESPN networks but also NFL Network, FS1, MLB Network, NHL Network, NBA TV, Big 10 Network, SEC Network and more.
+By adding Sports Extra to Sling Orange and Blue, you can get a wide range of national and international coverage on not only the ESPN networks but also NFL Network, FS1, MLB Network, NHL Network, NBA TV, Big 10 Network, SEC Network and more.
 Unfortunately, Sling doesn’t offer RSNs or CBS, and there’s no free trial, but you may be able to get half off your first month.

 Watch on YouTube TV